kleinso/SecretDiaryApp/README.md

 # SecretDiaryApp
-Project using PHP and SQL
+Project using PHP, SQL and md5 encryption